 Once we had our plate etched, we turned off the electricity, pulled out the etched plate, and washed it off thoroughly.
-The acrylic was easy to wipe off, but oil-based paint took some dishsoap (ask any painter: dish soap breaks down oil) and scrubbing.
+The dishsoap (ask any painter: dish soap breaks down oil) and

 When the plate was clean, we inked it.
 We used the same black lithographic ink, but less diluted than before.
 We squeegeed the ink across with a piece of cardboard, pressing down to make certain it was pressed into the etched lines.
 We then took a spare piece of cloth (surely you sew your own clothes, don't you?) and wiped in circular motions to clear off a majority of the excess ink.
-Finally, we took a scrap of paper and rubbed the last bits off.
+Finally, we took a scrap of paper and rubbed the last bits